LacoLuo/DT-Compressive-Sensing/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This code package is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 If you in any way use this code for research that results in publications, please cite our original article:
-> H. Luo and A. Alkhateeb, “Digital Twin Aided Compressive Sens- ing: Enabling Site-Specific MIMO Hybrid Precoding,” arXiv preprint arXiv:2405.07115, 2024.
+> H. Luo and A. Alkhateeb, “Digital Twin Aided Compressive Sensing: Enabling Site-Specific MIMO Hybrid Precoding,” arXiv preprint arXiv:2405.07115, 2024.